ivanbgd/stock-trading-cli-with-async-streams/README.md

               symbol, although, that would make the solution correct because it would write all rows to the file.
 Still, to have both good performance and a correct solution, we should use chunks and flush the buffer for every chunk.
+        - Using `rayon` is at least equally fast, but probably not faster.
     - This implementation writes to a file, unlike previous implementations, so it is expected that its performance is slightly worse because of that.
     - With async code it was not possible to have the `WriterActor` write out all 503 rows, i.e., performance